AtomicSponge/paper-panel/README.md

 </tr>
 </table>

-This is still a work in progress but most of the core items are complete.
+This is still a work in progress.

 Current set of features are:
 - First-run configuration